Muennighoff/sgpt/README.md

 ### Use SGPT with Huggingface

 Below we provide python examples to use the pre-trained models for your own semantic search use case.
 We highly recommend replacing the model names with larger models, e.g. `Muennighoff/SGPT-5.8B-weightedmean-nli-bitfit` for biencoder/symmetric.
-For small models, SBERT outperforms SGPT.
-See our paper for more information.

 #### Biencoder